addisonglobal/frontend-technical-test/README.md

 ## Tests

 We expect you to provide tests alongside your code.
 The minimum requirement is that the code will be unit tested.
 End to end tests are a big plus.
-From our experience Cypress.js works very well for web tests and Detox is a great library for React  application testing, but you're free to pick your favourite.
+From our experience Cypress.js works very well for React application testing, but you're free to pick your favourite.

 ## The Deliverable

-* A bundled/archived repository showing your commit history or a link to an accessible private repository with your work in (Github can host private repositories at a cost; there is no charge for doing so with Bitbucket).
+* A bundled/archived repository showing your commit history or a link to an accessible private repository with your work in (Github can host personal private repositories for free).
 Git example for sending us a standalone bundle:

         git bundle create <yourname>.bundle --all --branches

-* A Readme.md file explaining the decisions you've made solving this task including technology and library choices.
+* A README.md file explaining the decisions you've made solving this task including technology and library choices.
 * Any instructions required to run your solution and tests in a Linux environment.